The deer Personality

-Deer are active and lithe with little excess body fat, and they enjoy and excel at most athletic pursuits.
-Their athleticism and grace create a fine first impression, but others find them to be scatterbrained and emotionally taxing.
+Deer are active and lithe creatures with little excess body fat, and enjoy and excel at most athletic pursuits.
+Their athleticism and grace may well create a fine first impression; it often masks a scatterbrained and emotionally taxing inner core.

 Deer Personalities are Skittish